sharrontum/cis3296-project/README.md

 - Use the account class to create an account or make any changes to the user's account.
 Get the scanners into the class instead of in the main
 - Allow business/band accounts to create dates for events and upcoming shows
 - Ask users for their music genres and interests

+Axure File is too large to add to Github Repository, here is the link to access the website interface prototype: https://app.axure.cloud/app/project/lt34za/overview